abellion/xenus/docs/README.md

 ## Installation

-Xenus requires PHP version >= 7.1 and the MongoDB driver version 1.2 or higher.
+Xenus requires PHP version >= 7.1, or version >= 8.0, and the MongoDB driver version 1.2 or higher.

 Make sure to install first the MongoDB driver : http://php.net/manual/en/mongodb.installation.php